mswieboda/tabster-mobile/README.md

 ### Android

-To run on an Android simulator, first launch the simulator via AVD in Android Studio (or use `emulator -list-avds` and `emulator @AVD_NAME` via command line)
+To run on an Android simulator, either:
+- launch the simulator via `Tools > AVD Manager` in Android Studio
+- launch via command line with `emulator` command
+  - `emulator -list-avds` lists available Android Virtual Devices
+  - `emulator @AVD_NAME` runs the emulator with a specific AVD

 Once the simulator is booted up, run: